-Who Can Call For An FBI Investigation Into The Kavanaugh Allegations?
-Here’s What We Know
+This Is Who Can Call For An FBI Investigation Into The Brett Kavanaugh Allegations

 The idea of an FBI investigation was brought up repeatedly this week during testimonies and meetings surrounding Brett Kavanaugh's nomination to the Supreme Court.
 Democrats have been calling for an FBI investigation on Christine Blasey Ford's allegation about Kavanaugh, which he denies, but one has not yet been opened.
 The question of if one ever will, though, comes down to who can call for an FBI investigation on Kavanaugh.